Souchy/oxygencs-grp1-eq15/README.md

 ## Setup

-You need to setup the following variables inside the App class:
+You need to setup the following variables in your .env file:

-- HOST: The host of the sensor hub and HVAC system.
+- HOST_SENSORS: The host of the sensor hub and HVAC system.
-- TOKEN: The token for authenticating requests.
+- TOKEN_HVAC: The token for authenticating requests.
 - T_MAX: The maximum allowed temperature.
 - T_MIN: The minimum allowed temperature.
-- DATABASE_URL: The database connection URL.
+- DB_HOST
+- DB_NAME
+- DB_USER
+- DB_PASSWORD

 ## Running the Program